Patina Requirements

 The Patina DXE Core has several functional and implementation differences from the Platform Initialization (PI) Spec and EDK II DXE Core implementation.

-The Patina DXE Readiness Tool validates many of these requirements.
+- The Patina Readiness Tool validates many of these requirements.

 Platform Requirements